hana-wm/hana/README.md

 ---

-hana's main strength is its ability to be molded like Play-Doh™ (not sponsored).
+hana's biggest strength is its ability to be molded like Play-Doh™ (not sponsored).

 In particular, hana's main offerings are the following: